toby the PTSD service dog

 Toby the Crisis Response Dog in Training for the Nipissing Police Service

-Toby the Yellow Lab is going to be trained for the Nipissing Victim Services to work alongside law enforcement as a Crisis Response Dog.
+Toby the Yellow Lab left for the Nipissing Victim Services to work alongside law enforcement as a Crisis Response Dog.
 Find our more about the program and see Chewie, the K9 Toby is going to be taking over for once trained here.

 Toby the crisis response Lab and his handler